4659 Roddenberry: Orbit and classification

-Roddenberry is a core member of the Nysa family (405), a very large family of stony asteroids, alternatively known as Herta family.
-It is part of the Nysa–Polana complex, the largest grouping of asteroids in the main-belt.
-The complex is typically further divided into subfamilies with different spectral properties.

 The asteroid orbits the Sun in the inner asteroid belt at a distance of 1.8–2.9 AU once every 3 years and 8 months (1,334 days; semi-major axis of 2.37 AU).
 Its orbit has an eccentricity of 0.22 and an inclination of 2° with respect to the ecliptic.
+Roddenberry is a member of the Nysa–Polana complex, a collection of overlapping asteroid families in the inner main belt.
 The body's observation arc begins with a precovery taken at Palomar Observatory in February 1977, or four years prior to its official discovery observation at Siding Spring.

-Physical characteristics

-Roddenberry is an assumed stony S-type asteroid, typical for core members of the Nysa family and in agreement with its high albedo (see below).

 Rotation period

 In the 1990s, a fragmentary rotational lightcurve of Roddenberry was obtained from photometric observations by Richard Binzel.
 Lightcurve analysis gave a highly uncertain rotation period of 12 hours with a brightness amplitude of 0.14 magnitude (U=1).
 As of 2018, no secure period has been obtained.